-What does becoming a Friend of the Gardens mean?
+What does becoming a Supporter/Friend of the Gardens mean?

-By becoming a friend you can help keep this public space free for the community to enjoy
+By becoming a Supporter of the Gardens, you can help keep this beautiful public space free for the community to enjoy.

-Contrary to popular belief, the Jewel in the Crown of Braintree and Bocking’s amenities – the Public Gardens receives no public funding whatsoever.
+Contrary to popular belief, the Jewel in the Crown of Braintree and Bocking’s amenities – No support towards this cost is received from local or central government, the Public Gardens receives no public funding.

-Do you have questions about The Friends of the Public Gardens?
+Do you have questions about becoming a Supporter of the Public Gardens?

 Registered Charity 212989